-At St George’s Primary School, reading is at the very heart of the curriculum.
-We have many exciting plans underway to ensure we are a community of readers, with reading for pleasure being at the heart of our school.
+At St George’s Church of England Primary School, reading is at the heart of the curriculum.
+We have many plans underway to ensure we are a community of readers, with reading for pleasure being at the heart of our school.

 We take responsibility as teachers, for the teaching of reading and we welcome your support in encouraging your child to read at home.
 We ensure all children have quality teaching time with a class teacher every week, whether that is through group reading, whole class reading or 1-1 support.